EdwardZehuaZhang/AlgoAlp/USAGE.md

 - This is for educational purposes only
 - Past performance does not guarantee future results
-- Paper trading does not account for all real-world factors like slippage
+- Paper trading does not account for all real-world factors
 - The 0.1% profit target strategy may not be profitable after all costs in real trading
+- Even with our real market enhancements, always monitor the strategy regularly

 ## Troubleshooting

 If you encounter issues:

-1. Check the log file (strategy.log) for detailed error messages
+1. Check the log files (strategy.log, monitor.log) for error messages
 2. Verify your API keys are correct in the .env file
 3. Ensure you have a stable internet connection
 4. Confirm that the market is open during testing
+5. Make sure your account has sufficient buying power

+## Support

+If you need additional help or want to report an issue:
+1. Open an issue on GitHub
+2. Check the Alpaca API documentation for specific API questions